 - Type of Stop: Short hike

-Next up on your Icefields Parkway itinerary is Hector Lake.
-Hector Lake is an Alberta lake that doesn’t get visited as much as many of the other lakes on the Icefields Parkway simply because you have to hike 2.2 km to reach it.
+Next up on your itinerary is Hector Lake.
+Hector Lake is an Alberta lake that doesn’t get visited as much as many other lakes on the Icefields Parkway simply because you have to hike 2.2 km to reach it.

 This deters many people, but in fact, it’s very short and well worth it to see this glacial-fed lake.
-If you don’t want to hike to it no worries – there’s a pullover viewpoint, but it has partially obstructed views.
-If you’re not paying attention for the lookout or the trail access, this one is very easy to miss!
+If you don’t want to hike to it, no worries – there’s a pullover viewpoint with partially obstructed views.
+If you’re not paying attention to the lookout or the trail access, this stop is very easy to miss.

 Bow Lake